III. Examination, Standing and Promotion

 b.
 All term work is due not later than the last day of lectures.

 c.
-A paper, assignment or take-home examination given in lieu of final examination shall be provided to students by the last day of classes and is due the last day of the examination schedule.
+A paper, assignment or take-home examination given in lieu of a scheduled final examination within the examination period shall be provided to students by the last day of classes and is due the last day of the examination schedule.

 d.
 The following may be exceptions to the regulations (a) and (c):